-Human resource managers of many growing companies are not always able to hire new staff internally on an as needed basis.
+Human resource managers of many growing companies are not always able to hire new staff internally on an as-needed basis.
 Therefore, they often turn to technical recruiters for help.
 Although the number of technical recruiting agencies out there continues to be on the rise, it can be difficult for organizations to determine which one to partner with.
 In addition to selecting the right agency, the process oftentimes involves the use of legal agreements that you may not necessarily be familiar with.
-As such, if you need a technical recruiter, read this before signing any agreements:
+[See the video blog version below] As such, if you need a technical recruiter, read this before signing any agreements:

 An outside technical recruiter works with your organization for a specific period.
 Unlike headhunters that work with multiple businesses at a time and charge fees per hire, a technical recruiter is typically retained to for a predetermined contracting period to help with recruitment, and specific hiring needs.
 When the hiring needs are taken care of, the recruiter often moves on until their services can be retained again.
 Companies hire technical recruiters when: